fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

 - Takes a sequence as input.

-- Creates clones of a specified Wire for each entry in the sequence.
+- Creates a clone of a Wire for each entry in the sequence.

- [`TryMany`](../../../reference/shards/General/TryMany) can be used to check for values that would achieve a result desired.
+ [`TryMany`](../../../../reference/shards/shards/General/TryMany) can be used to check for values that would achieve the result desired.
 This is useful in Machine Learning for example, as it teaches your program how it can achieve a result by using specific values.

-`TryMany` has a `Policy` parameter that takes a value of [`WaitUntil`](../../../reference/enums/WaitUntil/).
+`TryMany` has a `Policy` parameter that takes a value of [`WaitUntil`](../../../../reference/shards/enums/WaitUntil/).
 The value used determines the output `TryMany` produces.

 There are three variations of `WaitUntil`: